-Administrative Responsibility.
+Administrative Responsibility

 The host institution/conference shall appoint an individual to coordinate all aspects of the team practices at each facility (e.g., timing, equipment).

-Opportunities for Practice.
+Opportunities for Practice

 Teams may practice at the competition site only on the day preceding the first competition at the site.
 Additional practice sites should be secured for advancing teams to conduct practices on noncompetition days.

 Alternate Practice Sites.
-The host will arrange alternate practice sites for advancing teams.
 If a team does not want to practice at the scheduled site, it must make its own arrangements and notify the tournament manager.

 Closed to Public.
-All practices, other than those the day before the first competition day, will be closed to the general public and all media unless approved by the NCAA.
+All practices, will be closed to the public and all media unless approved by the NCAA.